 This procedure removes the excess skin and tissue of the lower belly that can hang over the genitals and onto the thighs.
 It may be combined with a tummy tuck.
 The length of your incision is determined by how much skin must be removed.
 This procedure may be covered by insurance if the excess skin is causing a medical concern, including skin rashes.
 Medical documentation is required for insurance coverage.

-An incision is made across the lower abdomen, just above the pubic area.
-Excessive fatty tissue and loose skin are removed; abdominal muscles are tightened.
-A complete abdominoplasty is performed for the greatest effect and requires repositioning your belly button.
-A partial or mini-abdominoplasty removes excess skin and fat only from the lower abdomen but does not require repositioning of your belly button.
-A firm elastic garment provides support after the operation.
-Full recuperation takes several months.
+Removes excess fatty tissue and skin, and tightens abdominal muscles to create a smoother, firmer abdomen.
+The incision is made across the lower abdomen, just above the pubic area.
+A complete abdominoplasty requires repositioning your belly button.
+A partial or mini-abdominoplasty removes excess skin and fat only from the lower abdomen but does not reposition your belly button.

-Provides contour under the chin, neck, cheeks, upper arms, breasts, abdomen, buttocks, hips, thighs, knees, calves, and around the ankles.
-A hollow tube is placed under the skin through a small incision.
-High-powered suction removes excess fat deposits.
-The outpatient procedure may require general anesthesia.
-Bruising and numbness resides over several months
+Liposuction is a procedure to remove excess fat deposits from the chin, neck, cheeks, upper arms, breasts, abdomen, buttocks, hips, thighs, knees, calves, and around the ankles.
+The fat deposits are removed through a hollow tube that is placed under the skin through a small incision.

 Fat grafting may be combined with another procedure to enhance the cosmetic effect when too much fat is lost in certain areas.
 Liposuction is performed to remove fat from one part of the body -- usually your thighs, belly, or buttocks.
 The fat is transferred through injection to the breasts, buttocks, or face to fill out hollows, irregularities, or grooves.